Dynatrace/ace-box/user-skel/ansible/roles/keptn/Readme.md

 #### "source-secret"
-This task fetches the credentials for Keptn and stores them in the following variables:
+This task fetches the credentials for Keptn and sources the following variables:
 - `keptn_api_token`
 - `keptn_bridge_user`
 - `keptn_bridge_password`